quinnanya/dlcl204/dlcl204syllabus.md

 ## Tuesday, February 26: Network analysis (hands-on, please bring laptop)

 Palladio can turn a spreadsheet of data into a network that you can see.
 To turn a spreadsheet of data into a quantified network that you can meaningfully compare with other data, you need a network analysis tool, and a basic understanding of network analysis.
-We’ll talk about some major concepts behind network analysis, and will try our example data with Gephi, one of the most widely-used pieces of software for network analysis.
+We'll cover some basic concepts in network analysis and try to create a network using Palladio.

-## Thursday, February 28: Stylometry (hands-on, please bring laptop)
+## Thursday, February 28: Tableau (hands-on, please bring laptop)

-Computational stylistics has been used for authorship attribution and detecting changes in authorship, looking at the impact of gender or background on literary production, and analyzing genre.
-We’ll use the R programming language to run the stylo package on your text corpus, or an example corpus, if yours isn’t a good fit.
+Tablaeu is an increasingly widely used tool for creating complex visualizations without writing code.
+This class will be an overview of how to navigate the basic Tableau interface.

-## Tuesday, March 5: Placeholder
+## Tuesday, March 5: Network analysis with Cytoscape

-The syllabus is still probably overly ambitious.
-This placeholder can be a chance to catch up on things that people want to cover that we haven't gotten to.
+We'll cover some more advanced concepts in network analysis, and create a more sophisticated network visualization using Cytoscape.

 ## Thursday, March 7: Open Lab Day #2